sftpplus/sftpplus-docs/src/doc_source/guides/ssh-keys.rst

     ssh-rsa AAAAB3_CONTENT_OF_THE_KEY_OqLrL8bfLCu/ description

-With this format, you can now associate the OpenSSH public key to the account that requires it either in the Local Manager GUI or in the configuration file.
+With this format, you can now associate the OpenSSH public key to the account that requires it either in the Web Manager GUI or in the configuration file.

 Obtaining the MD5 fingerprint from an OpenSSH public key